The Organization

 - Schedule usage of common areas and guest suite (where applicable); inspect and clean these areas as required.

-- Assists with laundry room equipment maintenance by ensuring that the room is kept clean, and that needed repairs are reported to head office.
+- Assist with laundry room equipment maintenance by ensuring that the room is kept clean, and that needed repairs are reported to head office.

 - Perform and record monthly testing and maintenance of the fire alarm, emergency lighting equipment, and emergency generators.